The Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program

 Goal 1: Increase the Community Health Worker (CHW)/Health Support Worker (HSW) workforce among refugee and American Indian communities in San Diego and California, respectively.

-Goal 2: Develop, refine, implement, and expand curricular options for CHWs/HSWs specifically designed to meet the needs of target communities in public health education and services (e.g., support vaccination campaigns) including COVID-19.
+Goal 2: Develop, refine, implement and expand curricular options for CHWs/HSWs specifically designed to meet the needs of target communities in public health education and services (e.g., support vaccination campaigns) including COVID-19.

 Goal 3: Expand and improve the quality of the workforce of CHWs/HSWs providing healthcare support and public health services, with the aspiration to influence health inequities in our target communities.